xavism/nestjs-generic-crud/README.md

 This basic examples uses TypeORM to connect a MySQL database, but it is easily configurable.
 An example with a User Entity has been done in order to clarify the usage.

+## Current Issues

+Swagger are not showing entity information due to an internal issue

 ## Installation